-Dr. Choo is a 40-year veteran of the argo-technology industry.
+Dr. Choo is a 45-year veteran of the argo-technology industry.
 He had held several positions including consultant in International Development Research Centre (IDRC), Canada, Australian Agricultural Consultants and Management (AACM) Pty.
 Ltd. and ACIL Consulting International Ltd., Australia.
 He holds a PhD degree in Biochemistry/Nutrition from the University of New England, Australia.

-MR. CHEW CHEE KEONG, 47, is our
+MR. CHEW CHEE KEONG,

-Non-Executive Director and was appointed to our Board on 19 January 2011.
+48, is our Non-Executive Director and was appointed to our Board on 19 January 2011.
 He was last re-elected on 28 January 2015.
 He is also a member of our Remuneration Committee and Risk Committee.
-Trained as a mechanical engineer, Mr. Chew Chee Keong started his career at Meindhart (Singapore) Pte Ltd in 1994.
-He subsequently joined Acromec Engineers Pte Ltd in 1996 and is currently its engineering director.
+Mr. Chew is currently the Executive Director and one of the co-founders of Acromec Limited which is listed on the Catalist Board of SGX-ST. He is responsible for its project planning and implementation and also oversees its engineering and quality assurance functions.
+He was a director when he joined Acromec Limited (then Acromec Engineers Pte Ltd) in 1996.